Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-If a draught is felt from unreasonable gaps or holes that it needs to be sealed.
+If a draught could be perceived as a result of gaps or holes or holes, it requirements to be closed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps and holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections